|

 If you never take action, the thing will never get done.

-In Turkish culture, the saying comes from a story about a captain and a merchant.
+In Turkish culture, this comes from a story about a captain and a merchant.
 The merchant didn’t want to pay the necessary fees upfront and would always delay.

 Doğru söyleyenİ dokuz köyden kovarlar